manymetrics/manymetrics/README.md

 | Kinesis | $0.015 per hour <sup>[2]</sup> | $10.8 | $10.8 | $10.8 |
 | Total | | $11.9 | $21.8 | $120.8 |

-1. Assumes that 10,000 events are processed in roughly 1 min by Spark in Lambda.
+1. Assumes that 10,000 events are processed in roughly 1 min in Lambda.
 2. One shard of provisioned Kinesis, more shards might be required if the volume is higher than 10k events/min and data should be avialable immediately

 ## Development